We are a global higher education association dedicated to advancing faith and intellect for the common good.

 Reporting to the college counselor to the president/chief advancement officer, this employee will plan and direct all logistical aspects of special events for the Advancement office, including fundraising events, alumni relations events, and donor stewardship events.
 On occasion, this employee will facilitate other college events that advance the mission of the college, as directed by the counselor to the president/chief advancement officer.
 This employee will work with program directors, staff, alumni, students, and volunteers to create high quality events that enhance Montreat College’s financial and relational capacity.

-A qualified candidate will have a personal commitment to Jesus Christ and affirm and support the vision, mission and statement of faith, and the community life covenant of Montreat College.
 The candidate will be a creative, organized, detail-oriented, high-energy individual who is able to enhance and expand special events in support of the mission and vision of the college.
 The candidate will also possess the necessary leadership and external relations skills and a clear ability to articulate the essentials of a Christian liberal arts college.

 Other qualifications include: